Dhghomon/easy_rust/README.md

 }
 ```

+This prints `Listen up!!
+Is 9 greater than 8? true`.

 So `fn compare_and_display<T: Display, U: Display + PartialOrd>(statement: T, num_1: U, num_2: U)` says:

 - The function name is `compare_and_display`,